History of Delaware: Delaware in the Civil War

+Napoleon B. Knight of the 1st Delaware Cavalry, Westminster, Maryland, 1863.

 Slavery had been a divisive issue in Delaware for decades before the American Civil War began.
 Opposition to slavery in Delaware, imported from Quaker-dominated Pennsylvania, led many slaveowners to free their slaves; half of the state's black population was free by 1810, and more than 90% were free by 1860.
 This trend also led pro-slavery legislators to restrict free black organizations, and the constabulary in Wilmington was accused of harsh enforcement of runaway slave laws, while many Delawareans kidnapped free blacks among the large communities throughout the state and sold them to plantations further south.

-During the Civil War, Delaware was a slave state that remained in the Union.
-(Delaware voters voted not to secede on January 3, 1861.)
+During the secession crisis of late 1860 - early 1861, the Southern states sent commissioners to try to convince Delaware to join them in leaving the Union, but the state legislature voting against holding a state secession convention on January 3, 1861.
+However, throughout the war years Delaware politics continued to be dominated by Democrats, many of whom sympathized with the South and opposed efforts to abolish slavery.
+Despite its small size, with a population of only 112,000 in 1860, Delaware supplied more than 12,000 men for the Union army, and the DuPont powder mills in Wilmington were an essential source of gunpowder for the Northern war effort.

 Although most Delaware citizens who fought in the Civil War served in regiments on the Union side, some did, in fact, serve in Delaware companies on the Confederate side in the Maryland and Virginia Regiments.
 Delaware was the one slave state from which the Confederate States of America could not recruit a full regiment.

-Fort Delaware, painted circa 1870 by Seth Eastman.

-By 1862, Fort Delaware, a harbor defense facility that was located on Pea Patch Island in the Delaware River and had been designed by chief engineer Joseph Gilbert Totten circa 1819, was pressed into service as a prison for Confederate prisoners of war, political prisoners, federal convicts, and privateer officers.
-The first prisoners of war (POWs) were confined in the fort's interior in casemates, empty powder magazines, or one of two small rooms in the sally port.
-The first general from the Confederate States of America to be housed at the fort was Brig.
-Gen. J. Johnston Pettigrew.

-Prison conditions were initially "tolerable," according to research conducted by students at the University of Delaware.
-"In its first year of operation in 1862, the population varied from 3,434 prisoners in July to only 123 later that year due to routine prisoner exchanges between the North and the South."
-But by the summer of 1863, following multiple military engagements including July's Battle of Gettysburg, "the fort's population had swollen to over 12,000 due to the influx of prisoners from the battles at Vicksburg and Gettysburg," a change in numbers which soon began to negatively impact the quality of life for POWs.